 The Experiment: Determining the Hydration Number

 The core of determining the hydration number of a CoCl₂ hydrate involves carefully heating a known mass of the hydrate to drive off the water molecules.
-By measuring the mass of the remaining anhydrous CoCl₂ and comparing it to the initial mass of the hydrate, we can calculate the mass of water lost.
+So naturally, by measuring the mass of the remaining anhydrous CoCl₂ and comparing it to the initial mass of the hydrate, we can calculate the mass of water lost.
 This information, combined with the molar masses of CoCl₂ and H₂O, allows us to calculate the mole ratio of CoCl₂ to H₂O, which directly gives us the hydration number, x.

 Here's a detailed breakdown of the experimental procedure and the calculations involved: